 - The loss of a loved one

-Dr. Michael Rosenbloom, a neurologist and the director of HealthPartners’s Memory Clinic in St. Paul states that it’s actually the frontal lobe of our brain that “decides what’s important, what’s not important and what we can forget”.
+Dr. Michael Rosenbloom, a neurologist and the director of HealthPartners’ Memory Clinic in St. Paul, states that it’s actually the frontal lobe of our brain that “decides what’s important, what’s not important and what we can forget”.

 The temporal lobes and hippocampus are where memories are stored.
 Rosenbloom continued, “a lot of times our experiences influence how good our memory is.
 For instance, I find artists have really good visual memories.
 For people who teach or are writers, their verbal memories are better”.

-In all of these cases, the product has fused together with the consumer’s personality – it is not just a part of their daily routine, but now a part of their memories, a part of their ego and identity, indeed a key to understanding their lifestyle and deeper motivations.
+In all of these cases, the product has fused together with the consumer’s personality – it is not just a part of their daily routine.
+But it’s now a part of their memories, a part of their ego and identity, and indeed a key to understanding their lifestyle and deeper motivations.
 It has progressed beyond short-term memory.

 Three Essentials to Conversion